Mediterranean Chickpea Salad

-I have been asked what is the difference between garbanzo beans and chickpeas and I always have said, they are the same thing but did not know why they had several different names.
+I have been asked what the is the difference between garbanzo beans and chickpeas is and here is the answer: they are the same thing but did not know why they had several different names.
 From my research, I found out it depends on where you live.
-Typically in France or Italy, they refer to them as cece’ and in Spain they are called garbanzo beans.
+Typically, in France or Italy, they refer to them as cece’ and in Spain they are called garbanzo beans.
 English speaking folks tend to call them chickpeas.
 Call them whichever you like but call them delicious!

 Chickpeas are rich in fiber, protein, some healthy plant fat, maganese, folate, copper and phosphorus.
 They are also one of the beans that are tolerated a little easier on the low fodmap diet for IBS.
 I would also suggest using green onions without their white bulbs for people who were intolerant to fructans since onions are a high fodmap food.